-As the owner of Duke’s Chowder House here in Seattle, I have a lot to be proud of and thankful for.
+As the owner of Duke’s Seafood & Chowder here in Seattle, I have a lot to be proud of and thankful for.
 I will be the first to tell you that my family has played the biggest role in the success of my restaurants.
 A strong thread of their love and support is woven through the fabric of my life and has shaped who I am today as a father, grandfather, and businessman.

 I give full credit to my parents for my motivation and drive to succeed.
 My mother, Ruth, maintained high expectations of me and my older brother Bill.
 I recall my mother as a tough but loving taskmaster.
 Chores were done right the first time, and ‘slacking’ was not in the vocabulary at the Moscrip House.
 Affection was never in short supply.
 My mother’s dream to see her children do well in life is a testament to how dearly she loved us.

 My brother and I were very much into sports as youngsters, encouraged by our father who loved to coach.
 My mother also supported our various activities, recognizing that team sports teach valuable life lessons such as leadership, discipline, and confidence.
 Her dreams went further than sports, however, and she insisted that her boys were destined for bigger things.
 She told us constantly, “I want you to amount to something” and I can still hear her voice.
 All these years later, her ambitions for me and what I could become still motivate me every single day.